mimicbox/ELK-Stack/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the Damn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the essential system files, suspicious web activity, up-time and system metrics.
-- _TODO: What does Filebeat watch for?_
-- _TODO: What does Metricbeat record?_

 The configuration details of each machine may be found below.